NOTE: The Inspect Mode button recently moved and can now be found behind the Page Insights tab.

 Inspect Mode allows you to visually interact with your site to identify page elements, provide aggregate statistics on page elements, and create or add those elements to a search.
 Inspect Mode can be activated on any session playback at any time in the playback.

-Inspect Mode, which can be activated on any session playback, allows you to visually interact with your site to identify page elements and create new searches around those elements.
 You don’t need to be a web wizard anymore to search on those fiddly bits of code (also known as CSS selectors).
-Think of it as a WYSIWYG editor for FullStory searches.
+Think of it as a WYSIWYG editor for FullStory omnisearch.

-When you're ready, click Create Search.
+When you're ready, click Add to search or Create new search.
 You'll be taken back to the main search screen with a simple search that has been created for that selector.
 You can now change the scope of that search by adding other user or event criteria.
 You can also save the search as a segment so you don't lose all your hard work!

 Account admins can also use Inspect Mode to easily identify text fields and other areas where customers will enter sensitive information, so that those elements will never be recorded by FullStory.

 Using the same steps as above, find the element within your page, then click Exclude Element and the CSS selector you chose will automatically be added to your excluded elements list.

 Warning: this means you will no longer be capturing that field in any of your recordings.
 Be sure to read more about that here.

 The FullStory team awaits your every question.Contact Us